Abdominoplasty in Manchester

 What Results Should I Expect?

 Most patients are extremely happy with the results of the surgery, with a tighter feeling in your abdominal muscles.
-At first, there can be an odd sensation but this will tone down over time, normally after about 6 weeks after the abdominoplasty surgery.
+At first, there can be an odd sensation but this will heal over time, normally after about 6 weeks after the abdominoplasty surgery.
+You can explore our abdominoplasty case studies to see the results from the surgeries.

 Are There Any Alternative Treatments?